Building Office Frequent Questions

 If you have an approximate address (the block range, i.e., 1200-1300 Block XYZ Street) it is possible for our Planning Office to research projects currently under review or recently approved for that location.
 Once building construction has begun, our Building Office can provide more detailed information about residential and commercial permits, including the contractor(s) and owner of the property, size of the structure, etc.

-Can I get a copy of my house plans or site plan?
+Can I get a copy of my house plans, blueprints, or site plan?

 In keeping with Florida’s records retention schedule, we do not retain records on residential structures more than ten years after the house was built.